 Their reality broke my heart, and I felt ashamed about the little places in life that I find to be extremely uncomfortable.
 How could I dare be dismayed about anything in my current life when there were people fighting to live each day a fight that would continue for the rest of their lives?

 IT’S TIME TO WAKE UP

 I’m writing this in an effort to continue to raise awareness for HIV/AIDS.
 Let’s not get apathetic and careless about it.
 It still does exist!
 The moment we feel like it is no longer an issue is the moment when we find ourselves blindsided.
 Although life expectancy is much better than what it was years ago, people are still dying every day due to exposure and never being tested.
 When was the last time you got tested?

-The stigma that HIV is a disease caused by homosexual men is unfounded. in fact there are studies to suggest that it was founded in Europe, Africa and even the U.S. so don’t get hung up on these things.
+The stigma that HIV is a disease caused by homosexual men is unfounded.
+In fact there are studies to suggest that it was founded in Europe, Africa and even the U.S. However, try not to get hung up on these details.
 Stigmas keep progress at bay when it comes to HIV.
 They serve the purpose of keeping us silent when we should be talking about it.
-Don’t let stigmas surrounding HIV separate us when we should be uniting and fighting for a cure and caring more about how it affects all of us.
+Don't let stigmas surrounding HIV separate us when we should be uniting and fighting for a cure and caring more about how it affects all of us.

 There’s a misconception that HIV/AIDS is a disease that just affects males who engage with sexual activity with members of the same sex.
 Well, we now know that HIV/AIDs affects women in a major way due to various reasons.

 Youth and adults alike are contracting this disease due to the lack of understanding that a person does not LOOK like they have HIV/AIDS.
 What a person looks like has no bearing on their status and rather or not you should lay with them without protection.